pramnora/downloads/graphics/trafalgar-square/README.md

 ## Other

 -(**NOTE**: I found: 'tomcam.github.io' page(s)...;
-when I was trying to figure out how to add graphics to Github pages.
+when I was trying to figure out how to add graphics to Github pages...?

 I also noticed he has quite a lot of extemely well written info. inside of his pages;
 so, I decided to include a few links here.)-